sfan5/MultiCraft/games/MultiCraft_game/files/tnt/README.txt

 by PilzAdam

 Introduction:
-This mod adds TNT to multicraft.
+This mod adds TNT to minetest.
 TNT is a tool to help the player in mining.

 How to install: